jhakrishan20/Aeropath-3D/readme.md

 <head>
     <meta charset="UTF-8">
     <meta name="viewport" content="width=device-width, initial-scale=1.0">
-    <title>AeroPath 3D - README</title>

 </head>
 <body>
     <h1>AeroPath 3D</h1>
     <p>AeroPath 3D is a software solution that integrates with the MAVLink mirror stream of Mission Planner.
 It extracts the geo-location at the center of a tower and generates a precise spiral helical descent path around it.
-The algorithm triggers the camera at optimal points to capture images for seamless 3D reconstruction of the tower.</p>
+The algorithm triggers the camera at optimal points to capture images for seamless 3D image of the tower.</p>

   <h2>Features</h2>
     <ul>